chavarera/PythonScript/DataStructureAndAlgorithm/BasicOfQueue.md

 "First-In-First-Out" manner.
 - In stack Insertion and removal of element done at the one end only, But in **Queue** insertion done at one end and removal of element done at another end so it is first in first out approach.
 - The first time added element will be removed First time and second inserted element removed at the second position in this way queue follows a Queue.
-- Queue is an Abstract data type in java it is an interface
+- The queue is an Abstract data type in java it is an interface
 - Insert Operation done At one point and that one point is called as **Rear**
 - Removal Of Element Done at Another End Called as **Front**